Srivaths-P/Dockerless-Online-Judge/README.md

     *   Admin dashboard for managing users and contests.
     *   Support for PostgreSQL as a production database backend.
     *   Official deployment guides and scripts.

+## Contributing

+Contributions are welcome!
+Please feel free to open an issue to discuss a new feature or submit a pull request for a bug fix.